Malik Davis

-Malik Davis (born November 26, 1998) is an American football running back for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Florida from 2017 to 2021.
+Malik Davis (born November 26, 1998) is an American professional football running back for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Florida Gators from 2017 to 2021.

+College career

+Davis played for the University of Florida Gators from 2017 to 2021.

+College statistics

 Professional career

-After going undrafted in the 2022 NFL draft, Davis signed with the Dallas Cowboys as a free agent on 30 April 2022.
+After going undrafted in the 2022 NFL draft, Davis signed with the Dallas Cowboys as a free agent on April 30, 2022.
 After failing to secure a place in the 53-man roster, he signed with the Dallas' practice squad in August 2022.
 On October 15, 2022, Davis was elevated to the active roster.
 He was signed to the active roster on October 29.
+In Week 13, in a 54–19 win over the Indianapolis Colts, Davis scored his first NFL rushing touchdown.
+As a rookie, he played in 12 games and recorded 38 carries for 161 rushing yards and one rushing touchdown.

+Davis was waived on August 29, 2023 and re-signed to the practice squad.
+He signed a reserve/future contract on January 17, 2024.

+Davis was waived by the Cowboys on August 27, 2024, and re-signed to the practice squad.
+He signed a reserve/future contract with the Cowboys on January 8, 2025.

+Davis was waived by the Dallas Cowboys on April 30, 2025.
+He was re-signed on August 8.
+Davis was waived again on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on November 3.
+He was waived on November 4 and re-signed to the practice squad three days later.